Validity & Reliability

 They aid in program development

-When Lectical Assessments are used in evaluations of educational programs, they equip organizations with knowledge that can help them increase program impact.
+When Lectical Assessments are used in evaluations of educational programs, they equip organizations with knowledge about their students that can help them increase program impact.

 They are remarkably fair